 Research and development expenses primarily consist of costs associated with our research activities, including the preclinical and clinical development of our product candidates.
-We expense our research and development expenses as incurred.
+We expense our research and development costs as incurred.
 We contract with clinical research organizations to manage our clinical trials under agreed upon budgets for each study, with oversight by our clinical program managers.
 We account for nonrefundable advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received.
-Manufacturing expense includes costs associated with drug formulation development and drug production.
+Manufacturing expense includes costs associated with drug formulation development and clinical drug production.
 We do not track employee and facility related research and development costs by project, as we typically use our employee and infrastructure resources across multiple research and development programs.
 We believe that the allocation of such costs would be arbitrary and not be meaningful.
 Our research and development expenses consist primarily of:

-- external expenses paid to clinical trial sites, contract research organizations, laboratories, database software providers and consultants that conduct clinical trials; - · expenses related to development and production of nonclinical and clinical trial supplies, including fees paid to contract manufacturers; - expenses related to preclinical studies; - · expenses related to compliance with drug development regulatory requirements; and - other allocated expenses, which include direct and allocated expenses for depreciation of equipment and other supplies.
+- salaries and related expense, including stock-based compensation; - external expenses paid to clinical trial sites, contract research organizations, laboratories, database software providers and consultants that conduct clinical trials; - · expenses related to development and the production of nonclinical and clinical trial supplies, including fees paid to contract manufacturers; - expenses related to preclinical studies; - · expenses related to compliance with drug development regulatory requirements; and - other allocated expenses, which include direct and allocated expenses for depreciation of equipment and other supplies.

-We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we initiate our Phase 3 clinical program and continue to conduct our Phase 2 clinical program and manufacturing and toxicology studies.
-Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, due primarily to the increased size and duration of later-stage clinical trials, additional drug manufacturing requirements, and later stage toxicology studies such as carcinogenicity studies.
-Our research and development expenses increased between 2017 and 2018, and we expect that our research and development expenses will increase substantially in the future.
+We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we conduct our clinical studies programs, manufacturing and toxicology studies.
+Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials, additional drug manufacturing requirements, and later stage toxicology studies such as carcinogenicity studies.
+Our research and development expenses have increased year over year in each of 2019 and 2018 and we expect that our research and development expenses will increase substantially in the future.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time consuming.
 The probability of success for each product candidate is affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.
 Accordingly, we may never succeed in achieving marketing approval for any of our product candidates.